 Shrimp Linguine Fra Diavolo with al dente pasta, plump shrimps in a spicy tomato sauce.
 It’s quick and easy to make yet comes with big, bold flavors everyone at the dinner table is sure to love.

-Like the dragon noodles, this Shrimp and Linguine Fra Diavolo will rock your taste buds with its big, bold flavors.
+Like the dragon noodles, this Shrimp Linguine Fra Diavolo will rock your taste buds with its big, bold flavors.
 But while the former is chock-full of chicken, shrimp and a variety of veggies, this one here comes with the simplest of ingredients.

 All you need to pull this spicy pasta dish which is sure to please everyone at the dinner table are generous glugs of olive oil, copious amounts of fresh garlic, crushed tomatoes, red pepper flakes, plump shrimps and of course, linguine.
 Ready in 30 minutes, it is the perfect weeknight dinner when you want to churn out a meal in a hurry and be out of the kitchen in no time.

-I can eat this pasta dish any day, all day with just the tomato sauce but it certainly makes an amazing canvas for shrimp, scallops, lobster, squid, mussels and almost any type of seafood you can think of.
+I can eat this pasta dish any day, all day with just the fra diavolo tomato sauce but it certainly makes an amazing canvas for shrimp, scallops, lobster, squid, mussels and almost any type of seafood you can think of.
 Served with crusty french loaves and a side salad, it’s a marvelous meal that’s simple enough for everyday dinner yet fancy enough for company.
 Bon appetit!

 - 1 pound large shrimps, peeled and deveined